-Change can be difficult for all of us and 2020 has really disrupted our daily routines and lives with the ongoing pandemic.
+Change can be difficult for all of us.
 We feel it, and our dogs may feel it, too.
 It’s important to spot the signs of stress so you can manage it and help your pup adjust!

 What Can Disrupt A Dog’s Routine?

 Whether you’re working more than usual, working less than usual, newly working from home, or doing a variation of these sporadically, your dog will notice the shift in time that their human is or is not home.
 If you’re working from home now, they may have previously associated you being home with playtime and won’t understand why you can’t give them all your attention all the time.